Registered Nursing (RN) Requirements By State

 Because Delaware participates in the NLC, nurses from other states can practice in Delaware without reapplying for licensure.
 The DPR requires nurses to renew their licenses on either February 28, May 31, or September 30 of odd-numbered years, depending on when they earned their original credential.

-RN candidates in Florida should first complete an approved nursing program and apply for the NCLEX through Pearson Vue.
+in Florida should first complete an approved nursing program and apply for the NCLEX through Pearson Vue.
 Next, they must send their fingerprints through the Livescan system and apply for licensure by examination through the Florida Board of Nursing.
 Upon approval, candidates take the NCLEX and can earn licenses within 10 days of passing the exam.

 Every two years, RNs in Florida must renew their license and complete 18 continuing education hours, one hour in HIV/AIDS education, and two credits in each of the following areas: medical error prevention, Florida laws, impairment in the workplace, human trafficking, and domestic violence.

-RN candidates in Georgia can apply to take the NCLEX online or through the mail after they obtain permission from Pearson Vue.
+can apply to take the NCLEX online or through the mail after they obtain permission from Pearson Vue.
 They must also submit a $40 application fee and permission for a background check.
 Graduates from approved schools do not need to send transcripts.
 Georgia entered the NLC in 2017, giving nurses who earn this license freedom to work in other participating states and vice-versa.

 RN licenses in Georgia expire on January 31 of either odd- or even-numbered years, depending on when nurses earned their credential.
 Renewal candidates must submit payment for the $65 fee and proof of continuing education credits.